Free Consultation

 Know Your Rights

-Your Rights in Disorderly Conduct Cases in AZ
+Your Rights in Disorderly Conduct Cases in Arizona

-If you’re facing disorderly conduct charges in Arizona, it’s crucial to understand your rights and consult with an expert disorderly conduct attorney.
-Feldman Royle advises that you have the right to legal representation and should seek a Phoenix disorderly conduct lawyer experienced in handling such cases under Arizona law.
+If you’re facing disorderly conduct charges in Arizona, it’s crucial to understand your rights and consult with an experienced Phoenix disorderly conduct defense attorney.
+Feldman Royle Ahl advises that you have the right to legal representation and should seek a Phoenix disorderly conduct defense attorney experienced in handling such cases under Arizona law.
 You are entitled to due process, including the right to challenge the prosecution’s evidence and present your defense.

 Penalties for Disorderly Conduct in Arizona

-Understanding the penalties under ars 13-2904 is essential because even a minor charge can lead to fines, probation, or jail time.
-A knowledgeable disorderly conduct attorney can explain how these penalties apply and what options you may have to reduce the consequences.
+Understanding the penalties under ARS 13-2904 is essential because even a minor charge can lead to fines, probation, or jail time.
+An experienced Phoenix disorderly conduct defense attorney at Feldman Royle Ahl can explain how these penalties apply and what options you have to reduce or dismiss the charges.

 • Class 1 Misdemeanor: Most disorderly conduct cases fall under this category.
 Penalties can include up to 6 months in jail, $2,500 in fines (plus surcharges), and up to 3 years of probation.